stsentemeidis/Stock_Analysis/README.md

 Create a clustering of companies, using the mean and sd of daily returns as the spliting variables.

 Analyze the results.

+The work is done by the Stavros Tsentemeidis student of the IE MBD '18 intake and any work copied from this repository should cite the following:

+*Copyrights reserved by Stavros Tsentemeidis, IE MBD Oct'18 intake*